MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ---
-title: Microsoft 365 plugins overview
+title: Microsoft 365 plugins
-description: Microsoft 365 plugins overview ms.topic: Plugins overview ms.localizationpriority: medium ms.author: Surbhigupta
+description: Microsoft 365 plugins ms.topic: Microsoft 365 plugins
-author: v-leenagopal
+ms.localizationpriority: medium
+ms.author: Surbhigupta
 ---

-# Plugins overview
+# Microsoft 365 plugins

-Microsoft 365 plugins provides an integration between Moodle websites and Microsoft Teams.
-These plugins makes it easy for you to schedule, deliver, and collabrate the course content.
-The plugins can be used independently, or in partership as per the requirement.
-Moodle LMS supports the following eight plugins.
+Microsoft 365 plugins provide integration between Moodle websites and Microsoft Teams.
+These plugins makes it easy for you to schedule, deliver, and collaborate the course content.
+The plugins can be used independently, or in partnership as per requirement.
+Moodle LMS supports the following plugins:

 ## OpenID Connect